 It is true that dogs will eat grass to make themselves vomit but usually, it is actually something less sinister than this that is motivating this action.

-In this article, we hope to help you understand what might be making your dog want to act like a cow!
+In this article, we hope to help you understand why dogs eat grass and what might be making your dog want to act like a cow!

-Grass eating in dogs is a more common pastime than you may think
+Dogs eating grass is a more common pastime than you may think

 What is Pica?